Skip to content

 Terminal Abbreviations

 Typing takes time.
 Typing without typos is an art.
 Fixing mistakes in a terminal command is a pain in the neck.
 Luckily there’s such a thing as aliases.
 An alias lets you set a keyword and a command it should expand to.
 For example, I have set a super simple one, which is widely used: alias ..='cd ..'.
-This allows me to write .. in terminal and it will act like cd .., saving me typing a c, a d and a space, followed by two dots.
+This allows me to write .. in terminal and it will act like cd .., saving me typing a c, a d and a space.
 This seems minor, but when you imagine how often I need to go up a directory in terminal, it’s a huge timesaver. ...

 Extracting archives is a pain on Linux.
 There are just so many types and so many programs to extract each type.
 A .tar.gz file is extracted using the program GNU tar, but for a .zip file, you’d need unzip.
 What’s that?
 You’ve got a .7z file?
 Yeah-no, can’t use either of the before mentioned extractors, you need 7-zip.
 Got a .rar, you’d need… well, you get the point.
 What’s more, some of these programs require flags you’ll need to use to actually extract an archive.
 For example, to extract a tar file, you might do something like tar xvf <filename>.
 For a 7z file though, it’d be 7z x <filename>.
 Other extraction programs don’t require flags at all though, just the name of the extraction program followed by the file to extract.
 This sounds simple enough, but wait… what was the name of the program to unzip .bz2 files again? ...